digitalcredentials/status-service-github/README.md

 }'
 ```

 This should return the same credential but with an allocated status.
-It should look something like this (it will be all smushed up, but you can format it in something like [json lint](https://jsonlint.com):
+It should look something like this (it will be all smushed up, but you can format it in something like [JSONLint](https://jsonlint.com)):

 ```
 {